Internal combustion engine cooling: Basic principles

 Most internal combustion engines are fluid cooled using either air (a gaseous fluid) or a liquid coolant run through a heat exchanger (radiator) cooled by air.
 Marine engines and some stationary engines have ready access to a large volume of water at a suitable temperature.
-The water may be used directly to cool the engine, but often has sediment, which can clog coolant passages, or chemicals, such as salt, that can chemically damage the engine.
+The water may be used directly to cool the engine, but often has sediment, which can clog coolant passages, or chemicals, such as salt which can chemically damage the engine.
 Thus, engine coolant may be run through a heat exchanger that is cooled by the body of water.

-Most liquid-cooled engines use a mixture of water and chemicals such as antifreeze and rust inhibitors.
-The industry term for the antifreeze mixture is 'engine coolant'.
-Some antifreezes use no water at all, instead using a liquid with different properties, such as propylene glycol or a combination of propylene glycol and ethylene glycol.
-Most air-cooled engines use some liquid oil cooling, to maintain acceptable temperatures for both critical engine parts and the oil itself.
+Most liquid-cooled engines use a mixture of water and chemicals such as antifreeze, rust inhibitors, and other additives.
+These antifreeze mixtures, also known as "engine coolant," are typically glycol-based fluids that contain a mixture of ethylene glycol, additives, and water.
+Common types of coolants include Inorganic Acid Technology (IAT), Organic Acid Technology (OAT), and Hybrid Organic Acid Technology (HOAT) fluids.
+Some antifreezes use no water at all, instead relying on liquids with different properties, such as propylene glycol or a combination of propylene glycol and ethylene glycol.
+While air-cooled engines primarily rely on air to regulate temperature, many also use oil cooling to help maintain optimal temperatures for both engine components and the oil itself.
 Most liquid-cooled engines use some air cooling, with the intake stroke of air cooling the combustion chamber.
-An exception is Wankel engines, where some parts of the combustion chamber are never cooled by intake, requiring extra effort for successful operation.
+An exception is in a Wankel engine, where some parts of the combustion chamber are never cooled by intake, requiring extra effort for successful operation.

 There are many demands on a cooling system.
 One key requirement is to adequately serve the entire engine, as the whole engine fails if just one part overheats.
 Therefore, it is vital that the cooling system keep all parts at suitably low temperatures.
 Liquid-cooled engines are able to vary the size of their passageways through the engine block so that coolant flow may be tailored to the needs of each area.
 Locations with either high peak temperatures (narrow islands around the combustion chamber) or high heat flow (around exhaust ports) may require generous cooling.
 This reduces the occurrence of hot spots, which are more difficult to avoid with air cooling.
 Air-cooled engines may also vary their cooling capacity by using more closely spaced cooling fins in that area, but this can make their manufacture difficult and expensive.